Emergency:

 Robotic Hysterectomy

-Robotic hysterectomy is a surgical procedure that involves the removal of the uterus (partial hysterectomy) or the uterus along with the cervix (total hysterectomy).
+Robotic hysterectomy is a surgical procedure that involves the removal of the uterus (hysterectomy) or the uterus along with the cervix (total hysterectomy).
 During this robotic surgery, doctors use instruments passed through small abdominal incisions.
 This allows the doctors to have a 3D view of the uterus, enabling them to perform the surgery with precision, flexibility, and control.

 Robotic Lymph Node Dissection